Andrew-Burkus/gameplan/gdd.md

 My Game Thing

 ##Objective
+Infinite side scroller.
-You cannot control the character directly, you may only alter the environment's gravity.
-It's hard to dodge stuff because of this.
+You cannot control the character directly, you may only alter the environment's gravity.It's hard to dodge stuff because of this.
 There are power-ups which can be bought with the coins a player earns in game.
 At some point there may be in-game purchases for players who are willing to waste their money

 ##Mechanics
 Swiping is key.
 Swipe up and down to alter state of gravity.
 Power-ups are a thing now.
 Players can spend points they earn in-game on power-ups that will help them live longer and gain more points in future sessions.